Pierce Butler (American politician): Revolutionary war soldier

 In early 1779, Governor John Rutledge asked Butler to help reorganize South Carolina's defenses.
 Butler assumed the post of the state's adjutant general, a position that carried the rank of brigadier general.
 He preferred to be addressed as major, his highest combat rank.

-Meanwhile, Britain was shifting its war strategy.
-By 1778, King George III and his ministers faced a new military situation in the Colonies.
+Meanwhile, the British were shifting their wartime strategy.
+By 1778, King George III and his ministers faced a new military situation in the Thirteen Colonies.
 Their forces in the northern and middle colonies had reached a stalemate with Washington's Continentals, more adequately supplied and better trained after the hard winter at Valley Forge.
 There was a risk that France would enter the war as a partner of the Americans.
 The British developed a "southern strategy."
 They believed that the many Loyalists in the southern states (with whom the British had an active trade through cotton, rice and tobacco) would rally to the Crown if supported by regular troops.
-They planned a conquest of the rebellious colonies one at a time, moving north from Georgia.
+They planned a reconquest of the rebellious colonies one at a time, moving north from Georgia.
 They launched their new strategy by capturing Savannah in December 1778.

-Butler joined to mobilize South Carolina's militia to repulse the threatened British invasion.
-Later, he helped prepare the state units used in the counterattack to drive the enemy from Georgia.
+Butler joined to mobilize South Carolina's militia to resist the British invasion.
+Later, he helped prepare the state units used in the counterattack which attempted to drive British forces from Georgia.
 Butler served as a volunteer aide to General Lachlan McIntosh during the operation, which climaxed with an attempted attack on Savannah.
-The hastily raised and poorly prepared militia troops could not compete with the well-trained British regulars, and the Patriots' effort to relieve Savannah failed.
+The hastily raised and poorly prepared militia troops could not compete with the well-trained British regulars, and the Patriots' effort to relieve Savannah were defeated.

-In 1780, the British captured Charleston, South Carolina, with it, most of the colony's civil government and military forces.
+In 1780, the British captured Charleston, South Carolina, and with it most of the colony's civil government and military forces.
 Butler escaped as part of a command group deliberately located outside the city.
-Over the next two years, he developed a counterstrategy to defeat the enemy's southern operations.
-Refusing to surrender, allies in South Carolina and the occupied portions of Georgia and North Carolina organized a resistance movement.
+Over the next two years, he developed a counterstrategy to defeat the southern operations of.
+Refusing to surrender, allies in South Carolina and the occupied portions of Georgia and North Carolina organized guerrilla operations against the British.
 As adjutant general, Butler worked with former members of the militia and Continental Army veterans such as Francis Marion and Thomas Sumter to integrate the partisan efforts into a unified campaign.
 They united with the operations of the southern Army under the command of Horatio Gates and later Nathanael Greene.

-As a former Royal officer, Butler was a special target for the British occupation forces.
+British forces repeatedly attempted to capture Butler due to his status as a former British Army officer.
 Several times he barely avoided capture.
 Throughout the closing phases of the southern campaign, he personally donated cash and supplies to help sustain the American forces and assisted in the administration of prisoner-of-war facilities.